MTCA Advising & Essay Services

 MTCA is your one stop shop for all of your organizational needs throughout the college audition process.

 MTCA offers a variety of College Advising Packages for all of your application planning needs.
-Our two advisors, Amy Breslow and Lesley MacArthur, are both MTCA Alumni mothers.
-They’ve gone through this process personally and know exactly how stressful and complicated it can all feel.
-Our College Advisors save parents time, energy, and frustration in guiding the organizational and strategic parts of the applying process, while allowing your child to focus on the artistic responsibilities.
+Our advisor, Amy Breslow is a two time MTCA Alumni mother.
+She’s gone through this process personally and knows exactly how stressful and complicated it can all feel.
+Working with our College Advisor saves parents time, energy, and frustration in guiding the organizational and strategic parts of the applying process, while allowing your child to focus on the artistic responsibilities.

-If you are planning to work with Amy or Lesley, we strongly recommend that you start now so you can avoid some of the common pitfalls that cause trouble for students in their senior year.
-Amy and Lesley can aid you in everything from school list prep, class requirements for schools, SAT/ACT planning and more.
+If you are planning to work with Amy, we strongly recommend that you start now so you can avoid some of the common pitfalls that cause trouble for students in their senior year.
+Amy can aid you in everything from school list prep, class requirements for schools, SAT/ACT planning and more.

 MSW in Social Work, University of Pennsylvania